enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/designpatterns/javascript-design-pattern-strategy.md

 ## Feature

-- kind of behavioral pattern
+- A behavioral pattern
-- define a series of algorithms
+- Define a series of algorithms
 - have the similar structures with
   - [state](javascript-design-pattern-state.md)
   - [bridge]